alectrify/starter-node-express-bootstrap/README.md

 ### Scripts
 Run `npm install` in the root directory to install packages.
+Run `npm run fix` to run ESLint fixes on your backend Javascript.
+Run `npm run lint` to run ESLint analysis on your backend Javascript.
 Run `npm run sass` to compile Bootstrap CSS from the `src` folder.
 Run `npm run build` to compile CSS and Javascript from the `src` folder.
 Run `npm run build:css` to compile Bootstrap CSS and postprocess vendor prefixes in `public/styles/styles.css`.